 Gul Dukat is an arrogant, selfish, self-righteous man who places his personal ambitions above Cardassia, and by doing so causes both Cardassia’s and his own destruction.
 Enabran Tain is an arrogant, selfish, self-righteous man who places his personal ambitions above Cardassia- and by doing so, causes the destruction of the Obsidian Order, which paves the way for Dukat’s own schemes.
 It’s interesting how Garak’s most hated enemy and Garak’s beloved mentor resemble each other so much, isn’t it?

-In "Valiant" the Red Team is quickly shown as talented but inexperienced when they waste four torpedoes on a Dominion attack ship that was already exploding.
+In "Valiant," Red Squad is quickly shown as talented but inexperienced when they waste four torpedoes on a Dominion attack ship that was already exploding.
 Later in the episode they decide to take on the prototype Dominion battleship by using a special torpedo that will attack a specific weakness of the design, but when they fire it the Dominion ship shrugs it off.
 There are three explanations for this: the Red Team either failed to properly put together the torpedo, the weakness wasn't actually a weakness (possibly because the design called for shielding it to work, and the designers, being experienced, did just that), or the battleship's shields were still up and blocked the attack.
 Whatever happened, they failed because they were inexperienced, and anyone with some experience could have told them it was a bad idea...
 As Jake did (Nog was too busy gushing on the supposed elite cadets to think about it).